You Support This Site

 Hey, where are you going?
 There's more!

-Because Ruggero filmed actual tribesmen and cannibals, there is a shot of everyday life in this movie, such as a live terrified monkey whose face is hacked off so the tribesman can suck out the fresh brain and toss away the body as if it was a clam shell.
+Because Ruggero filmed actual tribesmen and cannibals, there is a shot of everyday life in this movie, such as a live and terrified monkey whose face is hacked off so the tribesman can suck out the fresh brain and toss away the body as if it was a clam shell.
 A live pig shot to death.

 It gets to the point where you don't know what is real and what is illusionary: i.e. the women and children set on fire . . .

 Oh, I should mention this, lest you are one of those people who presumes to be jaded merely because you've seen the Horror of the world on your sterile television news?
-Director Deodato was jailed for making this movie - not due to any form of censorship - in as much as the judges who watched the film couldn't believe that they were watching special effects and not actual murder.
+Director Deodato was imprisoned for making this movie - not due to any form of censorship - in as much as the judges who watched the film couldn't believe that they were watching special effects and not actual murder.
 It looks SO REAL!

 And some of it was.